mesosphere/d2iq-engineering-blog/content/posts/clusterapi-vsphere-nodes-with-defined-ip-range/index.md

 This will deploy a vSphere cluster with the IP's from the range specified in the IPPOOL resource instead of randomly picking an IP from DHCP.

 Well.
 That's it.
-Hope your found this useful.
+Hope you found this useful in setting up a vsphere environment.